Andre Winner

-Andre Badi Winner (born 9 November 1981) is a Grenadian-born English mixed martial artist.
+Andre Badi Winner (born 9 November 1981) is a Grenadian-born British mixed martial artist.
 He was a cast member of Spike TV's The Ultimate Fighter: United States vs. United Kingdom, reaching the final.
 Winner is also a member of Team Rough House.

 Mixed martial arts career

 Early career

 Winner was born in St. George's, Grenada to a white British father and an Afro-Caribbean mother, and moved to Leicester, United Kingdom at seven years old.
 Winner is one of three brothers and is the middle child.
 His older brother is William and his younger brother is named Michael.
 Michael is often in his corner during his fights and often assists in training.
 He started in sports during his high school years, competing in football and other athletics.
 Winner never thought of being a mixed martial artist but loved sports.
 He went to self-defense classes at Leicester Shootfighters and met Dan Hardy and Paul Daley.
 Hardy inspired Winner to give the sport a real try.

 Winner tried out for the eighth season of the Ultimate Fighter.
 He did not make the cut but tried out for the ninth season and made the show.